Bookings Our story Contact

 El Martinete & Antonio

-El Martinete quickly became more than a home.
-It evolved into a cultural salon where film icons, aristocrats, and artists gathered for long nights of music, laughter, and life.
-The villa’s crown jewel, the La Danza Pool, preserves Picasso’s 1961 gift: a sketch he made to honour Antonio after a performance at his 80th-birthday celebration, captioned “Para Antonio.
-29/10/61.”
+El Martinete evolved into a cultural salon where film icons, aristocrats, and artists gathered for long nights of music and laughter.
+The villa’s crown jewel, the La Danza Pool, preserves Picasso’s 1961 gift: a sketch he made to honour Antonio.
 That drawing now lies forever beneath the water, making the pool the only known Pablo Picasso artwork submerged in a private residence worldwide.

 Walking into El Martinete today feels like stepping into a living legend, where flamenco’s heartbeat lingers in the walls and the spirit of Marbella’s Golden Age still hums softly through the gardens and sea breeze.

-In recent years, the estate has gently opened its doors to a new era, welcoming guests for refined stays, intimate celebrations, and cultural gatherings while safeguarding every detail of its artistic heritage.
-El Martinete now marries its storied past with a soulful new purpose, offering modern boutique hospitality rooted in history, creativity, and enduring beauty.
+In recent years, the estate has gently opened its doors to a new era, welcoming guests for refined stays and cultural gatherings.
+El Martinete now marries its storied past with a soulful new purpose, offering modern boutique hospitality rooted in history.